I didn't get my first choice primary school...

 Accept the place that you have been offered in case you aren't allocated another.
 If you refuse the place you have been given you may end up at an even less desirable school.

 All schools will have a waiting list.
 Call up your preferred school and ask to place your child on theirs.
 Remember to be patient as the school may be experiencing a high volume of phone calls around this time.
 Do not give up.
 Even if you are seemingly low down on the waiting list, a lot can happen between April and September.
-You can also be offered a place mid-year so it can be worth being on it no matter how far down.
+This is especially true in these current times of uncertainty.
+You can be offered a place mid-year so it is worth being on a waiting list no matter how far down you may be.

 How to Appeal